rr-learning/rrc_2022_datasets/README.md

 This repository provides offline reinforcement learning datasets collected on the TriFinger platform (simulated or real).
 It follows the interface suggested by [D4RL](https://github.com/rail-berkeley/d4rl).

+The are used for the [Real Robot Challenge 2022](https://real-robot-challenge.com).

 ## Installation

 To install the package run with python 3.8 in the root directory of the repository (we recommend doing this in a virtual environment):